Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New, packs/10mm Ecosystem [MrB]/readme.txt

 The original upgrade kits are removed to control item bloat, and universal use mod kits will be used for the upgrades.
 Do not mix the Fixes and Lite options!

+.300 BLK Framework [Pillii]
+Adds a variant of the Banshee MK10 in .300 Blackout, the Banshee 300 MK4.
+It can't be upgraded with the Operative or Enforcer kits though (for now).
+It will be treated as a cheap option for .300 BLK, and carried by veterans at most.

 ----------------------------------------------------------
 -Known issues: